 A wok is a pan.

-Of course, all guidelines go out the window with Dutch ovens and large soup kettles.
+Of course, all attempts at disambiguation go out the window with Dutch ovens and large soup kettles.